Ernestins/condoc/README.md

 ```

-### markdown plus to multiple html files
+### markdown+ to multiple html files
 Now see a more complex example for writing multiple files from a single input file:
 ```bash
 $ condoc -t html-files -ib "<h2>" -sh "HTML-Document#ifdef(${head2}){' ~ ${head2}'}" file.mdp files/
 $
 ```
-This will convert a single markdown plus file, to multiple files inside of the files folder.
+This will convert a single markdown+ file, to multiple files inside of the files folder.
 Breaking this content down by each "\<h2>" / "## header" into a separated file.

 generated files are: